The Jackass Narcissist.

 Aggressive behaviors are direct and obvious.

-The one-up position the abuser assumes by attempting to judge or invalidate the recipient undermines the equality and autonomy that are essential to healthy adult relationships.
+The one-up position the abuser assumes attempts to judge or invalidate the recipient.
+This undermines the equality and autonomy essential to healthy adult relationships.

-This parent-to-child pattern of communication (which is common to all forms of verbal abuse) is most obvious when the abuser takes an aggressive stance.
+This parent-to-child pattern of communication is common to all forms of verbal abuse.
+It is most obvious when the abuser takes an aggressive stance.

 Aggressive abuse can also take a more indirect form and may even be disguised as “helping.”